Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Description of the model and main results

-\begin{definition}[The annealed ASG] The \emph{annealed ancestral selection graph} with parameters $\sigma,\theta,\nu_0,\nu_1$, and environment driven by a pure-jump subordinator with L\'evy measure $\mu$, associated to a sample of the population of size $n$ at time $T$ is the branching-coalescing particle system $(\Gs(\beta))_{\beta\geq 0}$ starting with $n$ lines and with the following dynamic. \begin{itemize} \item each line splits into two lines, an incoming line and a continuing line, at rate $\sigma$. \item every given pair of lines coalesce into a single line at rate $2$. \item every group of $k$ lines is subject to a simultaneous branching at rate where $m$ denotes the total number of lines in the ASG before the \textit{simultaneous branching event}.
-At the simultaneous branching event, each line in the group involved splits into two lines, an incoming line and a continuing line. \item each line is decorated by a beneficial mutation at rate $\theta \nu_0$. \item each line is decorated by a deleterious mutation at rate $\theta \nu_1$. \end{itemize} \end{definition}
+\begin{definition}[The annealed{/quenched} ASG] The \emph{annealed ancestral selection graph} $\Gs\defeq(\Gs(\beta))_{\beta\geq 0}$ with parameters $\sigma,\theta,\nu_0,\nu_1$, and environment driven by a pure-jump subordinator with L\'evy measure $\mu$, associated to a sample of size $n$ of the population at time $T$ is the branching-coalescing particle system starting with $n$ lines and with the following dynamic. \begin{itemize} \item[(i)] {Each} line independently splits at rate $\sigma$ into two, an incoming line and a continuing line. \item[(ii)] {Every} given pair of lines independently {coalesces} into a single one at rate $2$. \item[(iii)] If $m$ is the current number of lines in the ASG, every group of $k$ lines independently experiences a \emph{simultaneous branching} at rate { } i.e each line in the group splits into two lines, an incoming line and a continuing line. \item[(iv)] {Each} line is independently decorated by a beneficial mutation at rate $\theta \nu_0$. \item[(v)] {Each} line is independently decorated by a deleterious mutation at rate $\theta \nu_1$. \end{itemize} {Let $\om:\Rb\to\Rb$ be a fixed environment.
+The \emph{quenched ancestral selection graph} with parameters $\sigma,\theta,\nu_0,\nu_1$, and environment $\om$ of a sample of size $n$ at time $T$ is a branching-coalescing particle system $\Gs_T^\om\defeq(\Gs_T^\om(\beta))_{\beta\geq 0}$ starting at $\beta=0-$ with $n$ lines and evolving as the annealed ASG but with (iii) replaced by \begin{itemize} \item[(iii')] If at time $\beta$, we have $\Delta \om(T-\beta)>0$, then any line splits into two lines, an incoming line and a continuing line, with probability $\Delta \om(T-\beta)$, independently from the other lines. \end{itemize}} See Fig. \ref{fig:backfor} for an illustration of the type-frequency process $X^\om$ and the killed ASG $\Gs_T^\om$. \end{definition} The branching-coalescing system $\Gs_T^\om$ is clearly well-defined for $\omega$ simple.
+The justification of the previous definition for general environments is more involved and will be given in Section \ref{s41}.

-In order to define the ASG in the quenched setting, there are two natural approaches.